-- 5. As HLP Co-convenor with Winnie, I wish to thank the Co-Chairs and Panel membership for their unwavering commitment to the HLP's task, despite the challenges and uncertainty.
+- 5. As HLP co-convenor with Winnie, I wish to thank the Co-Chairs and Panel membership for their unwavering commitment to the Panel's task, despite the challenges and uncertainty.
 We appreciate the significant consultation that went into this process. - 6.
-Cosponsors worked closely with the Secretariat to develop a report titled "Report on the recommendations for revisions to the Joint Programme Operating Model" This report would be discussed in detail under a separate agenda item. - 7.
-The Secretariat and Cosponsors broadly agree on many key proposals in the report, including streamlining the Secretariat and reduction in the number of Lead Cosponsors; relocating staff to lower-cost locations; enhancing civil society engagement; reaffirming a multisectoral response; simplifying planning, reporting, and work-planning processes; reducing the frequency of in-person PCB meetings; and strengthening country ownership and domestic funding, among others. - 8.
-That said there are a few areas where the Secretariat and Cosponsors share different views and these include: undertaking annual strategic and financial reviews of the new operating model given the current financial volatility; providing predictable catalytic funding to Lead Cosponsors to strengthen the Joint Programme and HIV response; and simplifying the resource allocation criteria inline with the overarching theme of simplifying all processes. - 9.
-Going forward, Cosponsors will work closely with the Secretariat to submit a new budget and workplan with up to 6 Lead Cosponsors in October 2025.
+Cosponsors worked closely with the Secretariat to develop a report titled "Report on the recommendations for revisions to the Joint Programme Operating Model".
+This report will be discussed in detail under a separate agenda item. - 7.
+The Secretariat and Cosponsors broadly agree on many key proposals in the report, including streamlining the Secretariat and reducing the number of lead Cosponsors; relocating staff to lower-cost locations; enhancing civil society engagement; reaffirming a multisectoral response; simplifying planning, reporting and work-planning processes; reducing the frequency of in-person PCB meetings; and strengthening country ownership and domestic funding, among others. - 8.
+That said, there are a few areas where the Secretariat and Cosponsors have different views.
+They include: undertaking annual strategic and financial reviews of the new operating model, given the current financial volatility; providing predictable catalytic funding to lead Cosponsors to strengthen the Joint Programme and HIV response; and simplifying the resource allocation criteria in line with the overarching theme of simplifying all processes. - 9.
+Going forward, Cosponsors will work closely with the Secretariat to submit a new budget and workplan with up to six lead Cosponsors in October 2025.
 There would be more to say when this agenda item is discussed.

-Global AIDS Strategy (2026 - 2031)
+Global AIDS Strategy (2026-2031)

-10. The Global AIDS Strategy (2026 - 31), is being developed at a time when the global HIV response is facing a crisis as stated earlier.
-Between 2024 and 2025, voluntary core contributions to the UNAIDS Secretariat declined by nearly 50%, falling from US\$146.4 million to an estimated US\$67-75 million.
-This sharp drop threatens the viability of essential services, technical support, and joint UN programming on HIV as well as the reversal of hard-won gains.
+10. The Global AIDS Strategy (2026-2031) is being developed at a time when the global HIV response is facing a crisis.
+Between 2024 and 2025, voluntary core contributions to the UNAIDS Secretariat declined by nearly 50%, falling from US\$ 146.4 million to an estimated US\$ 67-75 million.
+This sharp drop threatens the viability of essential services, technical support and joint UN programming on HIV, as well as the reversal of hard-won gains.

-- 11. To confront today's realities, the next Strategy must include the following: - Ensure uninterrupted access to essential prevention, testing and treatment services as countries transition to new funding realities. - Position human rights, gender equality, women's empowerment and civic space as non-negotiable. - Encourage national ownership and leadership of the HIV response, including the promotion of domestic funding as a survival imperative. - Maximize access to Pre-Exposure Prophylaxis including exciting new long-acting Anti-Retro Virals to ensure this game-changing opportunity is not missed. - Safeguard the integrity and strength of the multisectoral response, ensuring it is not diminished or undermined. - Provide laser-like focus on key and vulnerable populations, including children and adolescent girls in all contexts, including humanitarian situations. - Elevate support for and resources to people living with HIV, civil society organizations and communities. - Dismantle societal and structural barriers that block access to services and expand social protection coverage for all people living with HIV and vulnerable populations. - Anchor the Global AIDS Strategy in the principles of social justice, ensuring that fairness, equity, and equal opportunities for all, serve as our north star.
+11. To confront today's realities, the next Strategy must include the following:

+- Ensure uninterrupted access to essential prevention, testing and treatment services as countries transition to new funding realities. - Position human rights, gender equality, women's empowerment and civic space as non-negotiable priorities. - Encourage national ownership and leadership of the HIV response, including the promotion of domestic funding as a survival imperative. - Maximize access to pre-exposure prophylaxis, including exciting new long-acting antiretrovirals to ensure that this game-changing opportunity is seized. - Safeguard the integrity and strength of the multisectoral response, ensuring it is not diminished or undermined. - Provide laser-like focus on key and vulnerable populations, including children and adolescent girls in all contexts, including humanitarian situations. - Elevate support for and resources to people living with HIV, civil society organizations and communities. - Dismantle societal and structural barriers that block access to services and expand social protection coverage for all people living with HIV and vulnerable populations. - Anchor the Global AIDS Strategy in the principles of social justice, ensuring that fairness, equity and equal opportunities for all, serve as our north star.

-UBRAF (2024 - 2025) Implementation
+UBRAF (2024-2025) implementation

-12. As of 2025, only 4 of the 11 Cosponsors have received their full allocation of resources, due to substantial funding cuts to the Secretariat.
+12. As of 2025, only four of the 11 Cosponsors have received their full allocation of resources, due to substantial funding cuts to the Secretariat.
 The prospects for securing additional resources remain bleak.
 Consequently, the Joint Programme is experiencing serious implementation constraints.
-Support to countries has been scaled back, and the achievement of our 2025 targets is now at significant risk.
+Support to countries has been scaled back, and the achievement of the 2025 targets is now at significant risk.

-UNAIDS Restructuring and UN80
+UNAIDS restructuring and UN80